Changes to student fees & payment for 2015/16

 How much does it cost to attend school part time?

-The part time hourly rate for credit courses is $6.66per scheduled course hour for the 2013-14 academic year.
+The part time hourly rate for credit courses for domestic students is $7.03 per scheduled course hour for the 2015-16 academic year.
 This does not include any materials, lab fees or textbooks if applicable.
 St. Lawrence College offers a wide variety of part time learning opportunities.
 For more details on our part time studies, online learning and distance education please click here.